 Steak knives usually feature dual bevels, indicating that both sides of the blade are angled.
 However, some knives, especially traditional Japanese knives, might have a single bevel.
 Knowing whether your steak knives have a single or double bevel will determine how you approach the sharpening process.

-How To Sharpen Using A Ceramic Sharpening Rod
+How To Sharpen Your Own Serrated Knives Using A Ceramic Sharpening Rod

 The most conventional method for sharpening serrated knives involves using a ceramic sharpening rod.
 The ceramic rod will have an ergonomic handle attached to the ceramic honing rod.
 They are available in various grit grades, but you should opt for a rod with a grit of 1000.
-By doing so, you can attain a sharp edge on your serrated knife.
+Doing so gives you a sharp edge on your serrated knives.

-Examine your steak knife to identify any visible nicks or damage along the blade edge.
+1. Examine your serrated knives to identify any visible nicks or damage along the blade edge.
 If you notice significant damage, consider using a more intensive sharpening method or seek professional assistance.

-Insert the sharpening rod into one of the serrations.
-Draw it through the serration downwards, slowly and gently.
+3. Insert the sharpening rod into one of the serrations and slowly and gently draw it through the serration downwards.

 Using a ceramic sharpening rod will give you the longest-lasting and sharpest edge of the three methods described here.
 Nevertheless, it is also the most time-intensive approach and requires a certain skill level.

 As opposed to the straight ceramic honing rod, there are also sharpening rods specifically shaped for the shape of the serrations.
-These triangular sharpening rods effortlessly slot into the grooves of a serrated knife.
+This narrow triangular tool can effortlessly slot into the grooves of a serrated knife.

 This method of sharpening serrated knives also achieves a long-lasting and sharp edge.
 However, it is equally time-consuming as using a ceramic rod.
 It arguably requires more skill and patience.

-How To Sharpen Using An Electric Knife Sharpener
+How To Sharpen Steak Knives Using An Electric Knife Sharpener

 Electric knife sharpeners are available if you lack the confidence, skill, or patience required to sharpen a serrated knife using a manual sharpener!
-Various types are available, but typically an electric sharpener contains a motor and a series of slots containing individual sharpening rods.
-The process of using electric sharpeners varies from one model to another, so always check the manufacturer's instructions prior to use.
+Various types are available, but typically, an electric sharpener contains a motor and a series of slots containing individual sharpening rods.
+Using electric sharpeners varies from one model to another, so always check the manufacturer's instructions before use.

-While sharpening steak knives using an electric sharpener is much easier, quicker, and safer than manual sharpening, this method has some cons.
+While sharpening serrated knives using an electric sharpener is much easier, quicker, and safer than manual sharpening, this method has some cons.
 For one, an electric serrated knife sharpener is considerably more expensive than a single sharpening rod.
-You also lack the ability to control the angle that the sharpening stone approaches the blade.
+You cannot also control the angle at which the sharpening stone approaches the blade.
 Your steak knives will not achieve as sharp a finish and will likely dull faster.

 Keep Your Knives In A Knife Block

 Knife blocks occupy precious countertop space.
 Many people choose to keep a smaller knife block for their chopping and dicing knives and store the lesser-used steak knives in a kitchen drawer.
 However, this will quickly blunt them!
-When a blade comes in contact with other metals (as it likely will in a kitchen drawer), it dulls.
+Blades dull when they come in contact with other metals (as they likely will in a kitchen drawer).
 Instead, opt for a knife block or a magnetic strip mounted on the kitchen wall.

 Dry Your Knives Thoroughly